azzzoto/ComputerSciencePhysicsPhD/assignment05_FloatingPointAndRandom/README.md

 I believe this discrepancy is due to the fact that the `for` loop and Kahan algorithm operate using `long double` precision, while the `gsl_vector_sum` function expects a `double`.
 Since I passed a `double` vector to the GSL function, and didn't cast it to `long double`, the difference in precision likely explains the inaccurate result.

 ### What I tested
+To prove my hypothesis, I tested the program with the following input vectors for the `gsl_vector_sum` function:

 1. **Edge case with large positive and negative values ordered from the largest to the smallest**
    Input: `{-1e16, -0.5, 1.0, 1e16}`